Free Criminal Record Expungement Advice

 Essential information that will help you find the best options for you, avoid scams, and make sure that your expunged records are actually removed from background check reports.

-When choosing an attorney, always ask these three critical questions:
+Always ask these three critical questions:

-2. Can you expedite the process of having the expunged record removed from background check companies?¬† ¬†Some attorneys will not instruct background check companies to stop reporting your expunged or sealed record (read more about this below). ¬†There are hundreds of background check companies, having their records updated with them is often the most important step. ¬†See the section below for more informaiton.
+2. Can you expedite the process of having the expunged record removed from background check companies?¬† ¬†It is a fact that expunged record can still show up on commercial background check reports‚ÄĒ even up to a year after the record is expunged. ¬†Most attorneys do not instruct¬†background check companies to stop reporting your expunged or sealed record (read more about this below). ¬†There are hundreds of background check companies: getting your expunged record removed from their systems is often the most important step. ¬†See the section below for more information.¬†

 Updating The Background Check Companies – The Critical Step